joaquinOnSoft/OTExploreMultiImporter/doc/add-a-language-to-explore.md

    - Locate the `<str name="otca.language.whitelist">en,es</str>` field and add the two-character language code

-I was missing the part related to solrconfig.xml.
-The section related to schemaxml was in place.
+I was missing the part related to **solrconfig.xml**.
+The section related to *schema.xml* was in place.

 ```xml